 The entire Texas power grid nearly collapsed as the storm rolled through.
 In the graph below you can see where demand outstripped supply.

 This graph was captured off of the ERCOT website at roughly February 15th at roughly 5 pm.
 Apparently many of Texas's power plants were unprepared for this storm.
 Generation capacity went down and demand went up so many homes had their power cut off for several days.
-We are lucky that the grid did not become completely overloaded.
-I had power for all but roughly a day and a half which was much better than most people.
-We invited several people to stay at our house during this time.

 (this is a sub-panel and I turned off the main breaker's connection to the grid.
 The breaker was cannibalized from the dishwasher and sink disposal)